There is something about the Western part of the U.S. that is magical and very different from other parts of the country.

 I’ve hiked, skied, and explored more in the past five years than any other time in my life.

 When you live in the West, you have access to the most beautiful public forests and parks.
+And research has shown that getting out in nature has some serious benefits including:

 You also have some of the best ski resorts in the country in your backyard.